 Many courses run during the summer sessions.
 Choose from over 25 courses in destinations across Africa, Asia, Europe, and Latin America!
-Between May and August, earn 3-6 credits in 3-8 weeks while exploring a new culture.
+Between May and August, earn 3-6 (and sometimes 9!) credits in 3-8 weeks while exploring a new culture.
 Most courses are open to all majors, but be sure to contact the faculty leader for more information.

 UNL Partner Universities (Bilateral Exchanges)

 Bilateral exchanges are based on agreements between a host university and UNL for a reciprocal exchange of students and scholars.
 The number of students selected to participate in the exchange varies from year to year and depends on the balance of the exchange.
 If you are interested in studying at one of UNL’s partner institutions, please schedule an appointment with the Student Exchange Coordinator.

 UNL has established exchange agreements with specific host universities that allow UNL students from any major to attend these universities for a semester or academic year.

 Several of UNL's colleges have established exchange agreements with institutions abroad specifically for their majors, such as Engineering or Architecture.

 The ISEP network offers exchange opportunities in 50 countries.
 Please visit the ISEP website to search programs by country, area of study, and language.
 Space through ISEP-Exchange is limited, so you may not get your first choice of host institution or country.
 You may also consider the less competitive ISEP-Direct option, which allows you to pay a set fee to ISEP to cover the cost of attendance at a host institution.